Starfish Initiative is a college access and readiness program serving economically disadvantaged high school students in Marion County, Indiana.

 We believe that mentoring is the key to improving the educational attainment and future of today’s youth.
 To that end, we match every student in the Starfish program with a college-educated, volunteer adult mentor whose job is to help walk their student into college.
 Thanks to the guidance of their mentors, 100 percent of the Starfish Scholars who completed the four-year program have graduated from high school and 98% have been accepted by colleges or universities across Indiana — and beyond.

-Starfish was founded in 2003 by a group of local businessmen, concerned that many of the academically promising but economically disadvantaged students in Indianapolis were not getting the preparation for post-secondary education they needed to be the future leaders of the community.
-They founded Starfish Initiative — the name taken from the famous “Starfish Story” — to help economically disadvantaged students.
-Currently, Starfish serves approximately 340 students in 40 public, private, charter and magnet high schools.
+Starfish was founded in 2003 by a group of local businessmen, concerned that many of the academically promising students facing unearned adversity in Indianapolis were not getting the preparation for post-secondary education they needed to be the future leaders of the community.
+They founded Starfish Initiative — the name taken from the famous “Starfish Story” — to help these talented students.
+Currently, Starfish serves approximately 425 students in 45 public, private, charter and magnet high schools.

 With a commitment to long-term, community-based mentoring, leadership training and college access programming, Starfish Initiative is uniquely placed in the community to improve graduation rates, post-secondary educational access and make a difference for students and their families — one at a time.